thalissonfelipe/deadcells/docs/blueprints/pickup_blueprint.md

     "image": "path_to_image",
     "description": "A gold tooth worth (value) GOLD.", "value_range": "35-65",
-    "sources": "One per enemy parried with the Greed Shield."
+    "sources": "One per enemy parried with the Greed Shield.", "type": "gems"
 }
 ```